OHDSI/Authenticator/README.md

 ### LDAP authentication

 Authentication across directory requires special system account that used to search across directory.
-`searchFilter` is a formatted LDAP query using to authenticate user.
-Query should include at least parameter for
+`searchFilter` is a formatted LDAP query used to authenticate user.
+Query should include at least a parameter for
     user who is logging in.
-Formatted parameters should be encoded like for `MessageFormat.format`.
+Formatted parameters should be encoded like for [`MessageFormat.format`](https://docs.oracle.com/javase/8/docs/api/java/text/MessageFormat.html]).
     Query example: `uid={0}`.
-To succesful authentication `searchFilter` should return exactly one record, if successful authentication service would try to bind to directory using distingueshed name of result node and provided password.
+For succesful authentication `searchFilter` should return exactly one record.
+    When single record was found then authentication service would try to bind to directory using distingueshed name of result node and provided password.

-`url` defines server URL including protocol and port, e.g. `ldap://localhost:389` `baseDn` Distiguesh name of system account having permissions to search across directory `password` Password of account represented by `baseDn` above `baseDn` Distinguesh name of top level tree node that gives subtree to search into
+`url` defines server URL including protocol and port, e.g. `ldap://localhost:389` `userDn` Distiguesh name of system account having permissions to search across directory `password` Password of account represented by `baseDn` above `baseDn` Distinguesh name of top level tree node that gives subtree to search into
 `countLimit` reduces count limit of search results, default is 0 meaning no restrictions